-Sherwin Williams Requisite Gray: Paint Color Review
+Sherwin Williams Requisite Gray: A Warm Neutral

 Ever ended up with the wrong paint color on your walls?

-My free guide, How To Choose The Right Paint Color Every Time, will walk you through the simple steps (and tricks) to choosing the right paint color so you never end up with the wrong color again!
+My free guide, How To Choose The Right Paint Color Every Time, will teach you the simple trick to getting the right paint color so you never end up with costly mistakes again!

 What Color Is Requisite Gray Sherwin Williams 7023?

-Requisite Gray is a warm gray wall color.
+Sherwin Williams Requisite Gray is a warm gray wall color.
 It has just enough warmth to it to make it feel much less stark than a straight gray, but not so much warmth that it would be considered a taupe, which has much more brown in it.

 With a light reflective value of 45 it won't make your space light and airy, but it won't make it dark either.
 Of course how much natural or artificial light you have in a space will affect the overall feel of the colors as well.

-If you were to ask me, "does requisite gray paint have undertones?"
+If you were to ask me, "does Requisite Gray paint have undertones?"
 I'd say "yes," because all paint colors have undertones and they're so important to understand before you purchase paint.

 Undertones tell us if a color is cool or warm and can dictate how it will show up on your painted walls, even in the lightest shades of a color, so you don't end up with pink when you wanted taupe, or purple when you were going for gray.